UCLComputerScience/COMP0016_2020_21_Team14/docs/index.md

 ### Week 3 (30/11/2020 - 06/12/2020)
 <p style = "text-align: justify">
-Research on existing solutions for the proposed project. _Snapp Dance_ was suggested by the clients to act as a guide for the iOS application, in terms of functionality and user interface.
+Research on existing solutions for the proposed project. <i>Snapp Dance</i> was suggested by the clients to act as a guide for the iOS application, in terms of functionality and user interface.
 Discussion of key differences between existing and proposed solution.
 </p>

 ### Week 2 (23/11/2020 - 29/11/2020)